 Yes, you can.
 I still do.
 It isn’t as easy, but if you know the right strategies you can pick up an extra few hundred dollars (or more) annually using free or cheap money from credit card companies.

-I covered this briefly in a previous post on ways to make or save money with credit cards.
 I’m sure some readers wanted to know more, so here is your guide to credit card arbitrage.

 Step 1: Get the Right Credit Cards and Convenience Checks

 For credit card arbitrage you need a decent “spread” between your borrowing rate and the rate you earn when investing the money.
 I consider 1% the minimum spread worth the time.
 For example, you would meet that minimum if you got money from the credit card company at 0% interest and put it in an Ally savings account at 1.05%

 In this example you would make only $52.50 in a year using $5,000 of the credit card company’s money.
 Fortunately there are better returns to be had, as you’ll see.
 But it all starts with the cheap money.

 You want to borrow at as close to 0% as you can, and for as long as you can.
 Some of the best arbitrage cards offer 0% interest for the first 21 months, and a few even offer balance transfers with no fees.
 Having no or low fees will help when you roll over your debt (more on that later).

 High credit limits help too, since you need thousands of dollars working for you to make a decent profit.
 If you have a good credit score and income you’ll probably be approved for higher limits, but you can also call your card issuers to ask for a credit limit increase.